scaleway/serverless-examples/functions/cors-go/README.md

 This function is allowing most CORS requests
 ```

 You can also check the result of your function in a browser.
-It should be "This is checking CORS".
+It should be "This function is allowing most CORS requests".